mist-devel/mist-binaries/cores/fpgagen/README.md

 ## Installing the core

 Copy the following files to the root of your sdcard:
-  - Copy the latest rbf file (i.e. fpgagen_20181026.rbf) and rename it core.rbf
+  - Copy the latest rbf file (i.e. fpgagen_20181026.rbf) and rename it core.rbf (or load it from the menu core)
   - Copy mist.ini - This remaps the controller buttons to Buffalo SNES, and you can customise it to your controller.
   - Copy your .bin/.md/.gen cartridge images to the sdcard (preferrably into a genesis subdirectory)